INGRID: an interactive grid generator for 2D edge plasma modeling

 The topology of magnetic flux surfaces in tokamak edge plasma is defined by relative positions of X-points and the magnetic axis.
 These key reference points are calculated in INGRID by finding nulls of the poloidal field, solving the equation

-\beq (\Psi_R)^2 + (\Psi_Z)^2 = 0 \eeq
+\beq \left( \frac{\partial \Psi}{\partial R} \right)^2 + \left( \frac{\partial \Psi}{\partial Z} \right)^2 = 0 \eeq

+INGRID utilizes method \texttt{scipy.optimize.root}\cite{virtanen2019scipy, scipy.optimize.root_docs} for this purpose.
 For finding the correct root of this equation the solver needs an accurate initial guess; the user is supposed to provide initial guess for the magnetic axis and for one or two of those X-points that are expected to be included in the domain.